 An NPDCCH search space at aggregation level ( for TDD special subframe, otherwise), and repetition level is defined by a set of NPDCCH candidates where each candidate is repeated in a set of consecutive NB-IoT downlink subframes excluding subframes used for transmission of SI messages starting with subframe .

-For NPDCCH UE-specific search space, the aggregation and repetition levels defining the search spaces and the corresponding NPDCCH candidates are listed in Table 16.6-1 by substituting the value of with the higher layer configured parameter npdcch-NumRepetitions or npdcch-NumRepetitions-PUR after the UE has initiated a NPUSCH transmission using preconfigured uplink resource.
+For NPDCCH UE-specific search space, the aggregation and repetition levels defining the search spaces and the corresponding NPDCCH candidates are listed in Table 16.6-1 by substituting the value of with the higher layer configured parameter npdcch-NumRepetitions, except in case of NPDCCH transmission associated with PUR C-RNTI using NPDCCH UE-specific search space in which case it is given by higher layer parameter npdcch-NumRepetitions-PUR.

 For Type1-NPDCCH common search space and Type1A-NPDCCH common search space, the aggregation and repetition levels defining the search spaces are listed in Table 16.6-2 by substituting the value of